 When Disability Payments Will Start

 Social Security disability benefits are available to people who have paid into the system through years of work and suffer an illness or injury that will prevent them from working for at least a year.
-Payments are supposed to begin in the sixth full month after the onset of disability date, but because the application approval process can take longer than that, people often don’t receive their first payment until much later.
+Payments are supposed to begin in the sixth full month after the onset of the disability date, but because the application approval process can take longer than that, people often don’t receive their first payment until much later.
 Application wait times vary according to the backlog in the office you are applying to, but some general guidelines include the following:

 - You will wait an average of 30-90 days for a decision on your initial application.